riteshsawant-Bose21/qa-tuii-integration-local/apps/firmware-apps/fusion-server/tools/observer/README.md

 ## Running Tests

-The UDP monitor has a gtest that spins up a fake UDP server and validates `UDPValueMonitor` end-to-end.
+The UDP monitor has a gtest that spins up a local UDP server and validates `UDPValueMonitor` end-to-end.
 It does not require `fusion-server` to be running.